Dynamics of Adversarial Attacks on Large Language Model-Based Search Engines: Introduction

 In this paper, we propose a game-theoretic model to analyze the strategic interactions between attackers in LLM-based search engines.
 We frame the problem as an Infinitely Repeated Prisoners' Dilemma (IRPD), focusing on two competing players who must decide whether to cooperate (refrain from ranking manipulation attacks) or defect (launch ranking manipulation attacks) in each round of the game.
 Cooperation corresponds to abstaining from ranking manipulative practices, leading to an equitable distribution of market share, while defection represents attempts to distort rankings to gain a competitive edge.

 Our model captures the unique characteristics of adversarial interactions in LLM-based search engines.
 It incorporates the stochastic success probabilities of attack actions, reflecting the inherent randomness in how LLMs process and rank content.
 Unlike deterministic systems, LLMs operate on probabilistic principles \citep{bengio2003neural}, meaning their outputs are not deterministic.
 This probabilistic nature makes manipulative actions not always succeed, as demonstrated by research on prompt sensitivity and adversarial examples \citep{perez2022red, wallace-etal-2019-universal}.
 This uncertainty directly influences attackers' strategies and risks, which we represent through attack success rates (ASRs) to align with the unpredictable dynamics of real-world adversarial interactions.
 Additionally, our model also accounts for the costs of executing attacks, where crafting and deploying adversarial content require escalating investments based on the sophistication of the strategy.
 These trade-offs, between potential gains and resource allocation, mirror the economic constraints attackers face in real-world scenarios.
-Furthermore, our framework addresses the degradation of system performance caused by widespread attacks.
-When multiple players engage in attacks, the quality of LLM outputs declines, leading to reduced trust and user engagement and shrinking the overall market size \citep{nestaas2024adversarial}.
+Furthermore, our framework accounts for market degradation caused by simultaneous successful manipulations.
+When multiple attacks succeed in influencing the same LLM-mediated ranking decision, the output may contain conflicting or low-quality manipulation signals, reducing user trust and shrinking the effective market size \citep{nestaas2024adversarial}.
 By incorporating these unique dimensions, our model provides a rigorous framework to analyze the strategic dynamics of these adversarial behaviors.

 Based on this model, we examine when cooperation can be sustained among players and how various factors influence long-term cooperation.
 We start with a foundational scenario involving two identical content providers engaged in infinitely repeated interactions, where each player decides whether to cooperate or defect in each round.
 We derive boundary conditions under which cooperation can be sustained, incorporating key factors such as attack costs, attack success rates, and the discounting of future profits.
 We then extend the analysis to explore alternative trigger strategies, and examine cases with heterogeneous players who possess differing characteristics.
 Finally, we analyze multi-player scenarios, including those where a significant number of players defect.
 These investigations reveal the factors and mechanisms that drive or hinder cooperation and provide actionable insights for mitigating adversarial behaviors in competitive LLM-based search environments.